Travelgate/documentation/docs/apis/for-buyers/hotel-x-pull-buyers-api/booking-management/amendments/amend-paxes.md

 **Mandatory Settings**
 * `context`
-* `timeout` (timeout in milliseconds for supplier connections.
+* `timeout` (Timeout in milliseconds for supplier connections.
 Applied to all suppliers; won't close client connection if exceeded)
 * `businessRules`
 * `language`
 * `currency`